BlueMoon73/BlueMoon73/README.md

 ![](https://komarev.com/ghpvc/?username=BlueMoon73)
 ### About me
-- 🧪I'm currently working on [FTC Robotics](https://github.com/FTCLooseScrews) , and science fair!
+- 🧪I'm currently working on [FTC Robotics](https://github.com/FTCLooseScrews)
-- 📡 I’m currently learning JS.
 <!-- - 🤔 I’m looking for help with AP World History 🙏 -->
 <!-- - -->

 ### Contact:
 Discord: BlueMoon73#2853 or @quackmer

-Email: monish.sd.2008@gmail.com

 <!--
 **BlueMoon73/BlueMoon73** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.